 The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20% of its ACC authorized units and attach the funding to specific units rather than using it for tenant-based assistance.
-Program requirements for attaching project-based voucher assistance to units are found at 24 CFR §983.6, (the Regulations).
-Repetition of or citation to any provision of the Regulations, or omission of any such repetition or citation, in this chapter is for convenience only; the Regulations fully apply.
-In the event of any inconsistency between the Regulations and this Administrative Plan, the Regulations govern.
+Program requirements for attaching project-based voucher assistance to

-HRHA will operate a PBV program using up to 20% of its ACC authorized units.
+HRHA will operate a PBV program using up to 50% of its ACC authorized units.
 At least annually, HRHA will determine the number of vouchers needed for PBV program and reduce or discontinue the issuance of new tenant-based vouchers so that the necessary PBV assistance are made available through attrition.
 The decision to provide PBV assistance will be based on the extent to which such assistance will: